MarioCatuogno/Clean-macOS/README.md

 * [Alfred](https://pilotmoon.com/popclip/extensions/page/Alfred): Activate Alfred with the selected text
 * [Copy as Markdown](https://pilotmoon.com/popclip/extensions/page/CopyAsMarkdown): Copy web content as Markdown text
 * [Notes](https://pilotmoon.com/popclip/extensions/page/Notes): Make a new note, or append to an existing note, in the Notes app

+### More apps

+[Here](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/apps_list.md) you can find a collection of various apps I've personally tested or used on macOS.

 ## Thanks to